 About me

-I am a functional programmer with a strong interest for statically-typed languages and distributed systems.
-I believe in proper domain modeling that makes illegal states impossible to represent, thoughtful error management, attention to performance, and thorough testing.
+I am a functional programmer with a strong focus on statically-typed languages and distributed systems.

 I enjoy exchanging knowledge with others.
 I have participated in various conferences and meetups.